Troubleshooting Safe Mode

 A device driver might have caused the problem.
 This can happen in the case of major device drivers such as video and audio drivers.
 If the driver was incompatible with your version of Windows, Windows might not start normally.
 You can roll-back a driver from the device manager if you suspect that updating it caused the problem.

 Now, you should be able to use the internet while in safe mode.
 This is really helpful because it allows you to download and install anti-malware and other utility software to fix your Windows installation.

 Registry problems can often lead to these issues in the long run.
-Make sure to keep your computer malware free and install a reliable software to automatically maintain its registry and resolve common PC issues.
+Make sure to keep your computer malware-free and install reliable software to automatically maintain its registry and resolve common PC issues.

 Is Your PC Healthy?

 I always recommend to my readers to regularly use a trusted registry cleaner and optimizer such as WinThruster or CCleaner.
 Many problems that you encounter can be attributed to a corrupt and bloated registry.

 Summary: Every Windows Wally blog post is evaluated on these three criteria.
 The average of all three elements determines an "Overall Rating" for each blog post.